Account Management

 Tap the account switcher in the top bar.

-Pick Main account (green) or Proxy (grey).
+Pick Private (green) or Public account (grey).

-Why are Proxies needed
+Why are Public accounts needed

 Staking on Lido